A new perspective on the competent programmer hypothesis through the reproduction of bugs with repeated mutations: Introduction

 The evidence regarding the competent programmer hypothesis is not conclusive.
-For example, Andrews\etal~\cite{Andrews.2008} found that mutants are similar to real bugs, while Gopinath\etal~\cite{Gopinath.2014} found real bugs differed significantly from mutants.
-Papadakis\etal~\cite{Papadakis.2019} note that there is a lack of new evidence regarding the competent programmer hypothesis in recent years.
+For example, \cite{andrews.2005} found that mutants are similar to real bugs, while \cite{Gopinath.2014} found real bugs differed significantly from mutants. \cite{Papadakis.2019} note that there is a lack of new evidence regarding the competent programmer hypothesis in recent years.

 Due to the importance of the competent programmer hypothesis for the foundations of mutation testing, we believe that sound evidence is important to understand the underlying principles of mutation testing and define effective and efficient mutation testing strategies.
 Within this article, we provide new evidence regarding the competent programmer hypothesis and use a novel approach to study the relation between real-world bugs and mutation testing.
-Instead of directly comparing real-world bugs with mutants, we rather try to determine if we could reproduce bugs through the repeated applications of mutation operators.
-Such repeated mutations are typically referred to as higher-order mutants~\cite{Papadakis.2019}.
+Instead of directly comparing real-world bugs with mutants, we rather try to determine if we could reproduce bugs through the repeated application of mutation operators.
+Such repeated mutations are typically referred to as higher-order mutants~\citep{Papadakis.2019}.
 We apply graph-based path finding to the Abstract Syntax Trees (ASTs) of the clean and buggy problems.
 The paths themselves consist of chains of mutation operations.
 If we can find a chain of mutation operators that transforms the AST of a fixed bug back to the original bug, this means that there is a higher-order mutant that could exactly reproduce the bug.
 Otherwise, the bug cannot be reproduced by the available mutation operators.
 Hence, the existence of the path allows us to directly study the similarity of bugs with higher-order mutants.
 Consequently, the research question we try to answer within the article is as follows.

-\begin{description} \item[RQ] Can real software bugs be recreated by higher-order mutants? \end{description}
+\begin{description} \item[\textbf{RQ:}] Can real software bugs be recreated by higher-order mutants? \end{description}

 The answer to this question is directly related to the competent programmer hypothesis.
 If we can recreate the bugs, the small mistakes that are introduced by mutations are not only correlated, but representative for real-world bugs, which would support the hypothesis.
 Otherwise, we would have evidence against the competent programmer hypothesis, as not only single mutations would not be representative for real bugs, but also their combinations.